Scrum is Agile, but Agile isn’t Scrum.

 Here’s a list of reasons why Scrum is the favorite of project managers:

-Scrum Is Super Flexible
+Scrum Is Flexible To Say The Least

 The traditional “waterfall” project management approach has a sequential process.
-Developers must complete the current stage before moving onto the next one.
+Developers must complete the current stage before moving on to the next one.

 The problem here is the complete lack of flexibility.
 Due to this, developers can’t afford to make any mistakes as they cannot go back to the previous step once they have proceeded further.